Frederoche/Webgl-FFT-Ocean-/README.md

  - The sun is missing, should be aaded in the skybox shader
  - Better and more realistic scattering should be implemented
  - better UX
+ - remove symmetry on the ocean by blending it with perlin noise
+ - port the FFT on the GPU